-In order to progress academically, the student must demonstrate the ability to fulfill program requirements and objectives.
+To progress academically, the student must demonstrate the ability to fulfill program requirements and objectives.
 If the student is unable to meet the course requirements due to health problems, he/she will be asked to withdraw from the class or to withdraw from the university for the semester.

-STUDENT FEES\
+STUDENT FEES